theo-armour/agenda/2-2-family/alix-paine.md

 * https://en.wikipedia.org/wiki/Progressive_supranuclear_palsy

+## 2025-07-11

+Last night I was walking back from an event on Chestnut Street.
+A group of perhaps eight or ten young people, all talking with each other, were coming toward me.
+Just as they were passing by, I heard a woman say, "this idiotic man from New York."
+So I blurted out "Like me!"
+And they all cracked up.
+Fifteen seconds of impromptu street theater.
+Made my evening.

 ## 2025-07-09

 There was a knock on my door around 8 am this morning.
 My friend Lillemor told me that her husband Karl was being taken to Kaiser.
 She was not fit to go, would I go?